Geoffrey T. Fong

 OC, Ph.D., FRSC, FCAHS

-Professor, Department of Psychology and School of Public Health Sciences, University of Waterloo
+Department of Psychology, School of Public Health Sciences, University of Waterloo, Canada

-Dr. Fong is Professor in the Department of Psychology and School of Public Health Sciences at the University of Waterloo and Founder and Chief Principal Investigator of the International Tobacco Control Policy Evaluation Project (the ITC Project).
-He received his B.A. in psychology from Stanford University and his Ph.D. in social psychology from the University of Michigan and has held faculty positions at Northwestern University and Princeton University.
+Dr. Fong is the University Professor of Psychology and Public Health Sciences at the University of Waterloo and Founder and Chief Principal Investigator of the International Tobacco Control Policy Evaluation Project (the ITC Project).
+He received his A.B. in psychology from Stanford University and his Ph.D. in social psychology from the University of Michigan and has held faculty positions at Northwestern University and Princeton University.

-Among Dr. Fong’s awards are the 2009 Top Canadian Achievement in Health Research, the 2011 Knowledge Translation Award from the Canadian Institutes of Health Research (CIHR), a 2013 WHO World No Tobacco Day Award, a 2015 Luther L. Terry Award for Outstanding Research Contribution from the American Cancer Society (a triennial global award), the 2017 Policy Impact Award from the American Association for Public Opinion Research, the 2019 John Slade Award from the Society for Research on Nicotine and Tobacco, the 2019 Medal of Honour from the Health Research Foundation (Dr. Fong is the 27th recipient of this award, which was first presented in 1945 to Sir Alexander Fleming, the discoverer of penicillin; other recipients include Charles Best, Wilder Penfield, Julio Montaner, David Jenkins, and Brian Mulroney), the 2020 O. Harold Warwick Award from the Canadian Cancer Society, and the 2021 Governor General’s Innovation Award, a prestigious award that “encompasses all sectors of Canadian society” and is given to “individuals, teams and/or organizations whose innovations are truly exceptional, transformative, and positive in their impact on quality of life in Canada”.
-For the past 7 years, Dr. Fong has been named to the Clarivate Analytics List of “Most Highly Cited Researchers.”
-Dr. Fong is an elected Fellow of the Royal Society of Canada, the Canadian Academy of Health Sciences, the Association for Psychological Science, and the Society for Research on Nicotine and Tobacco.
-In 2021, Dr. Fong was appointed an Officer of the Order of Canada.
+Dr. Fong has received a number of Canadian and international awards, including the 2009 Top Canadian Achievement in Health Research from the Canadian Institutes of Health Research (CIHR) and the Canadian Medical Association Journal; the 2011 CIHR Knowledge Translation Award; the 2013 WHO World No Tobacco Day Award for his international work advancing the FCTC; the 2015 global Luther L. Terry Award for Outstanding Research Contribution from the American Cancer Society; the 2017 Policy Impact Award from the American Association of Public Opinion Research (AAPOR); the 2019 Medal of Honour from the Health Research Foundation (Dr. Fong is the 27th recipient of this award, which was first presented in 1945 to Sir Alexander Fleming, the discoverer of penicillin); the 2019 John Slade Award from the Society for Research on Nicotine and Tobacco (SRNT) for outstanding contributions to public health and tobacco control through science-based public policy, the 2020 O. Harold Warwick Prize for outstanding achievements in cancer control research from the Canadian Cancer Society, and the 2021 Governor General’s Innovation Award, an award that “encompasses all sectors of Canadian society” and is given to “individuals, teams and/or organizations whose innovations are truly exceptional, transformative, and positive in their impact on quality of life in Canada.”
+Dr. Fong is a fellow of several scientific societies including the Royal Society of Canada, the Canadian Academy of Health Sciences, SRNT, and the Association for Psychological Science.
+In December 2021, Dr. Fong was appointed as an Officer of the Order of Canada.
+In 2023, the University of Waterloo conferred on Dr. Fong the designation of University Professor in recognition of his “exceptional scholarly achievement and international pre-eminence.”